Mary in Islam: Islamic tradition

 Islamic literature does not recount many instances from Mary's later life, and her assumption is not present in any Muslim records.
 Nevertheless, some contemporary Muslim scholars, an example being Martin Lings, accepted the assumption as being a historical event from Mary's life.
 One of the lesser-known events which are recorded in Muslim literature is that of Mary visiting Rome with John and Thaddeus (Jude), the disciples (al-Hawāriyūn) of Jesus, during the reign of Nero.

-Qadi al-Nu'man, the twelfth century Ismaili Muslim jurist and luminary, in his book on the esoteric interpretation of faith, Asās al-Ta'wīl, talks about the spiritual birth (milad al-bātin) of Jesus, as an interpretation of his story of physical birth (milad al-zāhir).
+Qadi al-Nu'man, the tenth century Ismaili Muslim jurist and luminary, in his book on the esoteric interpretation of faith, Asās al-Ta'wīl, talks about the spiritual birth (milad al-bātin) of Jesus, as an interpretation of his story of physical birth (milad al-zāhir).
 He says that Mary, the mother of Jesus, was a metaphor for someone who nurtured and instructed Jesus, rather than physically giving birth to him.
 He also pointed out that Zachariah (The Imam of the Time) appointed Mary as one of his proofs (sing. hujja).

-TitlesQānitah: Mary is so-called in Quran 66:12.
-The Arabic term implies the meaning, not only of constant submission to God but also absorption in prayer and invocation, meanings that coincides with the image of Mary spending her childhood in the temple of prayer.
-In this way, Mary personifies prayer and contemplation in Islam.Siddiqah: She who confirms the truth or She who has faith.
-Mary is called Siddiqah twice in the Quran (Q5:73–75 and Q66:12).
-The term has also been translated, She who believes sincerely completely.Sājidahا: She who prostrates to God in worship.
-The Quran states: "O Mary!
-Worship your Lord devoutly: prostrate yourself".
-While in Sujud, a Muslim is to praise God and glorify Him.
-In this motion, which Muslims believe to be derived from Marian nature, hands, knees, and the forehead touch the ground together.Rāki’ahا: She who bows down to God in worship.
-The Quran states: "O Mary!
-Bow down in prayer with those men, who bow down."
-The command was repeated by angels only to Mary, according to the Muslim view.
-Ruku' in Muslim prayer during prayer has been derived from Mary's practice.Tāhirah: She who was purified.Mustafiahا: She who was chosen.
-The Quran states: "O Mary!
-God has chosen you and purified you and again he has chosen you above all women of all nations of the worlds".Sa’imah: She who fasts.
-Mary is reported to fast one-half of a year in some Muslim traditions.

-Many other names of Mary can be found in various other books and religious collections.
-In Hadith, she has been referred to by names such as Batul, Adhraa' (Ascetic Virgin), and Marhumah (Enveloped in God's Mercy).